gold star for USAHOF

 9962174635441081570404 0.356

 Prior to his expulsion from baseball, Jackson had already proved himself Hall of Fame worthy.
 In ten full Major League seasons, Shoeless Joe had over 1,700 hits and had a career batting average of .356.
-The latter remains iconic as this puts him third All Time.
-Jackson was easily amongst the hardest workers in baseball and his passion for the game was unequalled.
-He was in his prime when he was suspended and he clearly had many more great seasons ahead of him.
+The latter remains iconic as this puts him third all-time.
+Jackson was easily among the hardest workers in baseball, and his passion for the game was unequalled.
+He was in his prime when he was suspended, and he clearly had many more great seasons ahead of him.

 Where it gets murky is his participation in throwing the Series.
-Evidence does point that he was aware of it but after his Grand Jury Testimony where he claimed involvement he proclaimed his innocence for years thereafter.
-Jackson may have been a great player, but he was not an educated man, and by many accounts naïve.
+Evidence points to the fact that he was aware of it, but after his Grand Jury Testimony, in which he claimed involvement, he proclaimed his innocence for years thereafter.
+Jackson may have been a great player, but he was not an educated man and, by many accounts, naïve.
 It is very possible that he was unaware of the ramifications of testifying that he received $5,000 to help throw the Series.

-As he claimed his innocence, he had the stats to back up his claim.
+As he claimed his innocence, he had the stats to back it up.
 He batted .375 in the Series and made no errors in the field.
-If anything, the box scores shoes the efforts a man who played to win.
-As seen with our first selection, Major League Baseball has a zero tolerance policy for gambling and there are many reasons to think that this will not change in the near or distant future.
-As there are is some doubt about his guilt and considering his overall contribution to the game, we are hoping that MLB will reinstate Shoeless Joe Jackson and enshrine him in to the Baseball Hall of Fame.
-Sadly, he has been declared ineligible since the Hall’s inception….any real reason to think it will change now?
+If anything, the box scores show the efforts of a man who played to win.
+As seen with Rose, Major League Baseball has a zero-tolerance policy for gambling, and there are many reasons to think that this will not change in the near or distant future.
+Saying that, Rose, Jackson, and all of the others who were associated with the “Black Sox” had the ban lifted, and this means Jackson is now eligible to appear on his first ballot (which will be the Veterans) since he was on the 1946 Nominating vote.

 Should Shoeless Joe Jackson be in the Hall of Fame?